 As I mentioned in my previous blog, that weekend was anything but mundane.
 Rick and I and a few of his buddies took a motorcycle trip to Toppenish in eastern Washington.
 It was the "spring opener", whatever that means.
 We met up at a couple different places, stopped at a couple taverns on the way and took about 7 hours to make a 170 mile trip.

+I'm learning about the whole biking world in little bits.
+You stop often to warm up, rest your butt and relax the vibrating.
+I imagine the driver needs to rest their driving hands as well.
+And the best place to do that is a tavern for a quick brewski.
 It was interesting also to see the reaction from observers, being dressed all in the black leather, like true biker scum.
 I noticed everyone looking at us at intersections, on our noisy Harley and in our leather and goggles, etc. We got lots of waves and thumbs up.
 One old guy yelled at us that we were "lookin' good!"

 The ride out was nice, the weather was good, the roads were dry.
 One of the bikes had a problem though, when it would crest a pass it would spew oil out the breather.
 Anyone behind them got sprayed with oil.
 So they had to stop and let it cool, then we could go again with no further problems until we had to crest another pass.